 There is to be no discussion of work-hours during the Scope Clarification Meeting.
 The purpose of the Scope Clarification Meeting is to establish and agree upon mutual expectations between PennDOT and the consultant team on all aspects of the Technical Scope of Work.
-Although both parties are precluded from discussing work-hours or price, some projects may require the services of particular individuals for specific tasks which are identified in the consultant's SOI or proposal, and those discussions <a href="mailto:should-be-part-of-the-should-
+Although both parties are precluded from discussing work-hours or price, some projects may require the services of particular individuals for specific tasks which are identified in the consultant's SOI or proposal, and those discussions should be part of the Scope Clarification Meeting.